AT&T raises full-year revenue outlook for second time

 The company, which is scheduled to report second-quarter results on July 23, said it expects to report sales of about 3.2 million AT&T Next smartphones in the current quarter.

-AT&T also expects increased content costs on its wireline business, a concern the company has said drove its $48.5 billion bid on DirecTV last month.

-(Reporting by Soham Chatterjee; Editing by Ted Kerr, Tom Brown and Sofina Mirza-Reid)
+AT&T shares were down 0.4 percent at $35.29 in trading before the bell.
+(Reporting by Soham Chatterjee; Editing by Ted Kerr)